Akora-IngDKB/local_firebase_auth/README.md

 ```

 ## Supported methods
-Since this is a mock and experimental package, it is in no way meant as a replace for Firebase but for use quick and offline development use-cases.
+Since this is a mock and experimental package, it is in no way meant as a replacement for Firebase but for use quick and offline development use-cases.
 The following methods are currently available:

 | Method | Signature | Parameters |